enriquezc/DialogComps/README.md

 This is a Readme.
 So readme.
-OK.
+Did ya read me?
+What is my purpose?
+To be read?
+I feel so alone right now.